rfo909/CFT/doc/Doc.md

-A macro is written in the same way as a block expression, just that the body starts with a single asterisk (*), indicating that the code can run anywhere, as it will always run in an isolated context, not seeing any state of the caller, which block expressions naturally do.
+A macro is written in the same way as a block expression, just that the body starts with a single asterisk (*), indicating that the code can run anywhere, as it will always run in an isolated context, like functions, not seeing any state of the caller, which block expressions naturally do.

-To call a Macro, apply the .call() function on it, with parameters as needed, which are picked up insicde the code in the same way as in functions.
+To call a Macro, invoke its .call() function, with parameters as needed, which are picked up inside the code in the same way as in functions.

 ### Simple example